softchoice-corp/sc-bootcamp-devops-gc/README.md

-# DevOps Bootcamp - Google Cloud + GitHub + Terraform + Cloud Build
+# DevOps Bootcamp - Google Cloud + GitHub + Terraform

 ## Overview

-The individual labs below will walk through configuring Google Cloud and the Google Cloud Build GitHub App to deploy and update basic infrastructure using Terraform.
+The individual labs below will walk through configuring Google Cloud and the Cloud Build GitHub App to deploy and update basic infrastructure using Terraform.
 If you run into issues please review the FAQ.

 [**Frequently Asked Questions**](docs/faq.md)